Doraemon: Anime

 In May 2014, TV Asahi Corporation announced an agreement with The Walt Disney Company to bring the 2005 series to the Disney XD television channel and Disney Channel in the United States beginning in the summer of that year.
-Besides using the name changes that were used in AltJapan's English adaptation of the original manga, other changes and edits have also been made to make the show more relatable to an American audience, such as Japanese text being replaced with English text on certain objects like signs and graded papers, items such as yen notes being replaced by US dollar bills, and the setting being changed from Japan to the United States.
+Besides using the name changes that were used in AltJapan's English adaptation of the original manga, other changes and edits had also been made to make the show more accessible to an American audience, such as Japanese text being replaced with English text on certain objects like signs and graded papers, items such as yen notes being replaced by US dollar bills, and the setting being changed from Japan to the United States.
 Initial response to the edited dub was positive.
-The Disney adaptation began broadcast in Japan on Disney Channel from February 1, 2016.
-The broadcast offered the choice of the English voice track or a newly recorded Japanese track by the Japanese cast of the 2005 series.
+The Disney adaptation began broadcast in Japan on Disney Channel on February 1, 2016.
+The broadcast offered the choice of the English dub or a newly recorded Japanese track by the Japanese cast of the 2005 series.

-The anime has also been aired in over sixty countries worldwide.
+The anime has been aired in over sixty countries worldwide.
 It premiered in Thailand in 1982, the Philippines in 1999, India in 2005, and Vietnam in 2010.
-Other Asian countries that broadcast the series include China, Hong Kong, Singapore, Taiwan, Malaysia, Indonesia, and South Korea.
+Other Asian countries and regions that broadcast the series include China, Hong Kong, Singapore, Taiwan, Malaysia, Indonesia, and South Korea.
 The series is licensed in EMEA regions by LUK International; it premiered in Spain in 1993 and France in 2003.
 It has also been distributed in South American countries, including Brazil, Colombia, and Chile.
 In 2017, POPS Worldwide, a Vietnamese multimedia company, collaborated with TV Asahi to release the anime series on YouTube and other digital platforms.

-Feature films
+Films

-As of 2022, there have been 41 annual feature-length animated films produced by Shin-Ei Animation and released by Toho, the most recent of which is Doraemon: Nobita's Little Star Wars 2021, which premiered in Japan on March 4, 2022.
+As of 2025, there have been 44 annual feature-length animated films produced by Shin-Ei Animation and released by Toho.
 The first twenty-five films are based on the 1979 anime, while the rest are based on the 2005 anime.
 Unlike the anime and manga series, the films are more action-adventure oriented, taking the familiar characters of Doraemon and placing them in a variety of exotic and perilous settings.

-A 3D computer animated film, Stand by Me Doraemon, debuted in Japan on August 8, 2014.
+A 3D computer-animated film, Stand by Me Doraemon, released in Japan on August 8, 2014.
 Directed by Takashi Yamazaki and Ryūichi Yagi, it combines elements from the short stories of the manga series: "All the Way from the Country of the Future", "Imprinting Egg", "Goodbye, Shizuka-chan", "Romance in Snowy Mountain", "Nobita's the Night Before a Wedding", and "Goodbye, Doraemon ..." into a new complete story, from the first time Doraemon came to Nobita's house to Doraemon bidding farewell to Nobita.
 The film was a box office success, grossing $183.4 million worldwide.
 A sequel, Stand by Me Doraemon 2, also directed by Yamazaki and Yagi, was released on November 20, 2020.